rftzmn/rftzmn/README.md

 - 🌱 I’m currently learning **NextJS**

-- 👨‍💻 All of my projects are available at [rftzmn.vercel.app](rftzmn.vercel.app)
+- 👨‍💻 All of my projects are available at [click here](rftzmn.vercel.app)

 - 💬 Ask me about **ReactJS**